 Time Needed: 1 - 2 hrs.

 The first main stop along the Road to Hana is Twin Falls.
-Although the parking here is dirt/gravel, it is easily accessible, and the hike down to the falls is a short .9-miles (1.8-miles roundtrip).
-If you chose to opt out of breakfast/coffee in Paia, Twin Falls Farm Stand (located at the Twin Falls Trailhead) is a great spot to grab a cold brew coffee, fruit smoothie, fresh fruit, or even banana bread to start your day… Although, we recommend holding off on the banana bread… there’s more of that to come!
+Although the parking here is dirt/gravel, it is easily accessible, and the hike down to the falls is a short .9 miles (1.8 miles roundtrip).
+If you choose to opt out of breakfast/coffee in Paia, Twin Falls Farm Stand (located at the Twin Falls Trailhead) is a great spot to grab a cold brew coffee, fruit smoothie, fresh fruit, or even banana bread to start your day… Although, we recommend holding off on the banana bread… there’s more of that to come!

 Honomanū Bay - Mile Marker 14